simon-anthony/VodafoneOEM/README.md

 The [GNU Autotools](https://en.wikipedia.org/wiki/GNU_Autotools) are required to build and deploy the source packages.

-From Linux these can be installe with yum/dnf:
+From Linux these can be installed with yum/dnf:

 * autoconf
 * automake